akosiaris/myexpenses2hledger/README.md

 ###  Run CI

-Run the project's CI pipeline and build an uberjar
+Run the project's CI pipeline and build an uberjar, uploading it to Clojars

 ```shell
 $ clojure -T:build ci